msiplab/SaivDr/README.md

 ## Summary

 SaivDr is an abbreviation of Sparsity-Aware Image and Volumetric Data Restoration.
-This package is developed in order for making
+This package is developed for

 * Experiments,
 * Development and
 * Implementation

-of sparsity-aware image and volumetric data restoraition algorithms simple.
+of sparsity-aware image and volumetric data restoraition algorithms.

+In particular, this package provides a rich set of classes related to [non-separable oversampled lapped transform ( *NSOLTs* )](https://sigport.org/documents/multidimensional-nonseparable-oversampled-lapped-transforms-theory-and-design) , which allows for convolutional layers with

+* Parseval tight
+* Symmetric and
+* Multiresolution

+properties.
+For some features, we have prepared custom layer classes with Deep Learning Toolbox.
+It is now easy to incorporate them into flexible configurations and parts of your network.

 Information about SaivDr Package is given in Contents.m.
 The HELP command can be used to see the contents as follows: